 The Pi-hole® software default setup logs all requests to the drive for stats and reports, but we decided to disable the logging after a few hours to save space on the mSATA drive.

 We installed and configured a DHCP server and set this to provide IP addresses for our computers and other devices and assigned some of our devices static IP addresses such as the Raspberry Pi data logger and the NAS drives.

 Using iptables we added routes to route internal requests to the router and internet but block all incoming traffic.
-This will be very useful when working on customers computers which are infected with malware as we can connect these direct to the router and it will be blocked from accessing the computers on our main network.
+This will be very useful when working on customers' computers which are infected with malware as we can connect these directly to the router and it will be blocked from accessing the computers on our main network.

 Pi-hole® is a trademark of Pi-hole, LLC